Alejogb1/job-board/blog-data/what-is-the-behavior-of-async-methods-in-sync-contexts.md

 id: "what-is-the-behavior-of-async-methods-in-sync-contexts"
 ---

-Alright, let's tackle this.
-I've seen this trip up quite a few developers over the years, and it's definitely a core concept worth understanding thoroughly.
+Alright,  I've seen this trip up quite a few developers over the years, and it's definitely a core concept worth understanding thoroughly.
 The interaction between asynchronous methods and synchronous contexts can indeed lead to some unexpected behaviors, and knowing how to handle it is paramount for building robust applications.

 Essentially, the problem lies in the fundamental nature of asynchronous operations.
 When you mark a method with `async`, you're signaling to the compiler that this method might need to pause its execution and wait for an operation to complete without blocking the calling thread.
 This pausing is achieved through the use of `await`.
 However, synchronous contexts, by definition, operate in a blocking, sequential manner.
 They aren't designed to handle these pauses gracefully, which is where the complications arise.